Virginia Car Insurance

 Virginia Teen Driver Restrictions

 Is your teen ready to get behind the wheel?
-There are restrictions you and your teen need to know about while driving in Virginia.
+Aside from being fully insured, there are restrictions you and your teen need to know about while driving in Virginia.
 Drivers may get a learner's permit when they reach 15 years and 6 months of age, and must be accompanied by a guardian or close relative who is 21 years of age or older, has a valid driver's license, and is seated in the front passenger seat.
 Drivers between age 16 years, 3 months and age 18 who have held a permit for nine months are allowed to drive without a licensed driver beside them.
 Drivers age 19 or older who have never held a driver's license in any state must hold a learner's permit for at least 30 days or show completion of a state-approved driver education program.

 Any driver under age 18 who has been licensed for less than one year may carry only one passenger under age 18.
 Passenger restrictions do not apply to family members.
 Any driver under age 18 is restricted from using any cellular telephone or any other wireless telecommunications device while driving, regardless of whether such device is or is not hand-held, except for a driver emergency or when the vehicle is lawfully parked or stopped.
 All drivers are prohibited from texting while driving.